tdannecy/tdannecy.github.io/_posts/2016-10-09-middle-east-collection-development-policy.md

 you may have an idea what *more* is, someone else has an idea too.

-Cornell's development policy explicitly defines regions within the Middle East.
-That delineation should be our standard.
-If we're talking about practicalities, big regional terms aren't very useful for cataloging and we should get rid of them.
+Cornell's got their definition.
+That delineation is great for their collection.
+If we're talking about practicalities, big regional terms like that aren't very useful for our work and we think we should just get rid of them.
 When we do research, if we rely too much on our understanding of the term, we might be missing out on some great resources that fell between the cracks.
 A cataloger (like me) might just back away from the "India is in the Middle East" problem and make things complicated for someone in the future.

-At the end of the day, "Middle East" is as helpful as "Africa."
+At the end of the day, for us, "Middle East" is as helpful as "Africa."